raspberrypilearning/this-sprite-needs-you/en/step_2.md

 ![](images/step2_image.png)

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">Personal growth</span> means learning ways of thinking.
-People need a safe and healthy environment and opportunities to learn and practice.
-Having a <span style="color: #0faeb0">growth mindset</span> means that you understand that your abilities can improve over time.
+When <span style="color: #0faeb0">basic needs</span> like food and safety are met, we are creating the right conditions for creatures (including ourselves) to learn and grow.
+So the next time you’re feeling cranky or distracted, check your basic needs.
 </p>

 ### Why are you making your project?